Celtic influences on Tolkien: Tuatha Dé Danann

 The exile of the Noldor Elves in The Silmarillion has parallels with the story of the Tuatha Dé Danann.
 These semi-divine beings invaded Ireland from across the sea, burning their ships when they arrived and fighting a fierce battle with the current inhabitants.
 The Noldor arrived in Middle-earth from Valinor and burned their ships, then turned to fight the Dark Lord Melkor.

 Nuada Airgetlám

-The loss of a hand by Maedhros, son of Fëanor, parallels the similar mutilation suffered by Nuada Airgetlám (king of the Tuatha Dé Danann) ("Silver Hand/Arm") during the battle with the Firbolg.
-Nuada received a hand made of silver to replace the lost one, and his later appellation has the same meaning as the Elvish name Celebrimbor: "silver fist" or "Hand of silver" in Sindarin (Telperinquar in Quenya).
+The loss of a hand by Maedhros, son of Fëanor, parallels the similar mutilation suffered by the king of the Tuatha Dé Danann, Nuada Airgetlám ("Silver Hand"), during the battle with the Firbolg.
+Nuada received a hand made of silver to replace the lost one, and his later appellation has the same meaning as the Elvish name Celebrimbor: "silver hand" in Sindarin.
 Tolkien's professional work at the Temple of Nodens, Nuada's precursor, with its associations with a hero, Elves, a ring, and Dwarves, may have been a major stimulus in his creation of his Middle-earth mythology.